 As you can imagine in a restaurant called “Heart Attack”, the place is suitably morbid.
 One of its catchphrases is “a taste worth dying for”, and you will find the ceiling adorned with giant bottles of meds.

-There are plenty of other humorous touches too, which some will find hilarious while others may consider in poor taste – like urinals sporting the faces of Hilary Clinton and Donald Trump.
+There are plenty of other humorous touches too, which some will find hilarious while others may consider in poor taste.

-You may also notice a parody of Leonardo da Vinci’s “Last Supper” in which founder Basso is seen enjoying a meal with a host of characters including Ronald McDonald and KFC’s Colonel Sanders.
+You may also notice a parody of Leonardo da Vinci’s “Last Supper” in which founder Basso is seen enjoying a meal with a host of fast-food and pop-culture characters.

-The food is no different, with appealingly (or appallingly?) named items like Bypass Burger and Coronary Dog available on the menu.
-Wine comes served in IV bags that are wheeled out to diners’ tables.
+The food is no different, with appealingly or appallingly named items like Bypass Burgers, Coronary Dogs and Flatliner Fries available on the menu.
+Wine comes served in IV bags, and the whole experience is designed to feel like an outrageous Vegas tourist attraction as much as a burger restaurant.

 The Menu

-The menu in Heart Attack is simple and centers on their infamous Bypass Burgers in a range of sizes from Single to Octuple.
+The menu in Heart Attack Grill is simple and centers on the infamous Bypass Burgers in a range of sizes from Single to Octuple.

 You can also choose to add slices of bacon for a supplement.

-“Flatliner Fries” (cooked in lard) are available as a side, as are loaded fries, onion rings, jalapeño poppers and cheese sticks.
+“Flatliner Fries” are available as a side and are famously cooked in pure lard.
+Other fried extras may include loaded fries, onion rings, jalapeño poppers and cheese sticks depending on the current menu.

-If you don’t feel like a burger, your other option is the relatively manageable but still considerably-sized Coronary Dog.
+If you don’t feel like a burger, your other option is the relatively manageable but still considerable Coronary Dog.

 Prices